Professor Nicola Rollock

 About Professor Nicola Rollock

-Professor Rollock’s work is highly regarded both within and outside of the academy as reflected by a series of accolades.
-She is featured as one of 50 WeAreTheCity’s HSBC-sponsored Trailblazers for her contributions to gender and racial equity.
-In 2021, she was selected by apolitico as one of the 100 most influential academics in politics; in 2020, following an endorsement by Baroness
+Nicola’s work is highly regarded both within and outside of the academy.
+She is featured as one of 50 WeAreTheCity’s HSBC-sponsored trailblazers for her contributions to gender equality and was selected by apolitical as one of the 100 most influential academics in politics.
+In 2020, she was successfully nominated by Baroness Doreen Lawrence for inclusion in the Duke & Duchess of Sussex’s list of Next Generation Trailblazers for “challenging prejudice and contributions to British society”.

 Videos